africanSuperStar/Swifty-GoGo/_posts/2019-09-24-reactive-programming-part-1.md

 }
 ```

 This is the code for an event.
 An event can have 3 different callback modes.
 An `onNext` mode, `onError` or `onCompleted` mode.
 This is the foundation upon which Rx is built on.
 Thinking of this makes sense.
 Users can only fire events in sequence.
 Events can continue firing.
 Or they can complete.
-Or have and an error in which case the signal will end as well.
+Or have an error in which case the signal will end as well.

 The next section will continue the discussion on `Observable`.

-See the next article

-Constructive feedback is welcome.
-If you notice something wrong with the article.
-Please send me message so that I can rectify it.

-#### Happy Coding! 😀